shividisney07/Design-and-Simulation-of-a-Booth-Multiplier-Using-Verilog-and-Cadence-nclaunch/README.md

 - Minimum **4GB RAM** and a **multi-core processor**

 ## Theory
 Booth’s multiplication algorithm is an efficient way to perform **signed integer multiplication**.
-It reduces the number of **add/subtract operations** and handles negative numbers efficiently.
+It reduces the number of **add/subtract operations** and handles negative numbers efficiently

 ### Booth's Algorithm Steps:
 1. **Initialize** the multiplier and multiplicand.